Anna Lee Fisher: Return

 When Fisher returned to the Astronaut Office in 1995, she was assigned to the Operations Planning Branch to work on the procedures and training issues in support of the International Space Station (ISS).
 She was chief of the Operations Planning Branch from June 1997 to June 1998, and deputy chief for operations training in the Space Station Branch from June 1998 to June 1999.
 In these roles, she oversaw Astronaut Office inputs to the space station program regarding operations, procedures and training.
 She then served as chief of the Space Station Branch.
 In that capacity, she was involved in issues regarding the design, development, and testing of the ISS hardware.

 Fisher also served as the Astronaut Office representative on numerous Space Station Program Boards and Multilateral Boards.
 She was later assigned to the Shuttle Branch and worked on technical assignments within that branch.
 In 2012, she briefly made news when, during the landing of Discovery at Washington's Dulles Airport, where it was being retired to the Smithsonian Institution, she advised an aspiring astronaut to study Russian.
 At least one commentator suggested this was a veiled criticism of the US government's lack of funding for the space program.

 Fisher was a CAPCOM from January 2011 to August 2013, and was the lead CAPCOM for ISS Expedition 33.
 As a management astronaut, she was involved in the development of the flight instruments display for the Orion project until her retirement in April 2017.

 Public appearances

 Before and after her flight assignments Fisher performed many public appearances per year; those included both official duties, such as when she spoke to visitors at the September 22, 2012, open house of NASA's Langley Research Center, and semi-official duties, such as when she was a special guest at the 99th Indianapolis 500 on May 24, 2015.
 Fisher and Bill appeared together with their daughter Kristin on an August 1983 segment of Good Morning America.
 The September 1982 issue of The Saturday Evening Post featured a cover photo of Fisher.
 She was also photographed for the back cover of Redbook magazine.
+On June 14, 2018, Fisher christened the Viking Orion cruise ship, named after the Orion constellation and in recognition of NASA's Orion spacecraft, in which she was extensively involved.